-St. Anthony Devotional Group meets every other Tuesday, next on December 13, at 6:00 p.m. in the Chapel at College Avenue.
-All are welcome!
+St. Anthony Devotional Group meets on the first and third Tuesdays of every month, at 6:00 p.m. in the Chapel at College Avenue.
+Come pray with us!

-Women's Bible Study meets twice a month on the 2nd and 4th Tuesdays of the month at 6:30 p.m. at Marquette Ave.
-We are studying "Keeping in Balance" with Lisa Brenninkmeyer from Walking With Purpose.
+Lovely Ladies in Christ Women's Bible Study meets twice a month, every 2nd & 4th Tuesdays of the month at 6:30 - 8:00 p.m. at Marquette Avenue.
 Please call Laurie Bania with any questions at 414-350-8469 and leave a message.

 In need of prayers for yourself or someone else?
 Call on our Prayer Network by contacting Dolores 414-762-0194 or Audrey 414-762-4638, so we can pray for your intentions.
 We also have established an email address for your prayer requests: Memorare72@gmail.com.
 We hope to help many through our prayers!

 Unable to join us for Mass in person?
 Our homebound brothers and sisters are still an important part of our parish, and we continue to pray with and for you.
 If you are unable to attend with us in person at this time, we livestream our Mass each Sunday.
 Please contact the parish office at 414-762-6810 if you or someone you know would like a visit with Communion as well.
-Masses are available for viewing anytime on our Divine Mercy Facebook and YouTube channel.
+Masses are available for viewing anytime on our YouTube channel.
 Live streams appear at the top of the page as they occur.
-Our channel also has a cache of over 200 videos from the last two years.
+Our channel also has a cache of 200+ videos from the last two years nested under playlists according to type.
 Listen to a homily again or share it with someone else, hear our ABIDE speakers, and more!

 Guatemalan coffee is available for sale at the Parish Office.
 Cafe Juan Ana was established in 1992 by Fr.
 Greg Schaffer in response to challenges faced by primarily indigenous coffee farmers.
 Named in honor of his father & mother, John & Ann, the coffee is a delicious treat, with beans grown in rich volcanic soil.
-A variety of coffee is available for $13.00 per bag.
+A variety of coffee is available for $13. - $15. per bag.
+We also now have K-cups and some new flavors - espresso, too!
 After the independent farmer is paid, processing & shipping is covered, the balance of each bag purchased goes toward educational scholarships that Divine Mercy provides to needy students in Chinique, Guatemala.
 Thank you for your purchase!